minedelve/mytril/docs/05-components/cards.md

 ---
+title:
+section:
+head:
-title: Card Component
+  title: Card component
   description: Learn how to use Mytril's card component to create structured, responsive layouts with headings, text, images, and actions.
 Optimize your Svelte projects with ease.
+features:
+  legacy: 0.4.14
 ---

 # Card components with Mytril {#card-components-with-mytril}